fatemashafie/SurrogateParadox/README.md

 # SurrogateParadox
-Code for Surrogate Paradox Measures

-Code to implement the measures from: "Incorporating Covariates Into Measures of Surrogate Paradox Risk"
+Code to implement the measures of surrogate paradox risk from: "Incorporating Covariates Into Measures of Surrogate Paradox Risk"

 By: Fatema Shafie Khorassani, Jeremy M. G. Taylor, Niko Kaciroti, Michael R. Elliott